 Please note, as of October 1, 2019, the website will be use both RED and DMC language accordingly.

-The Equity and Justice for All Youth (EJAY) Subcommittee, formally known as the, is a subcommittee of the Georgia Juvenile Justice State Advisory Group (SAG) and is tasked with addressing the fourth core requirement listed in the Juvenile Justice Reform Act (JJRA)/Juvenile Justice Delinquency Prevention Act (JJDPA)—RED/DMC.
+The, formally known as the DMC Subcommittee, is a subcommittee of the Georgia Juvenile Justice State Advisory Group (SAG) and is tasked with addressing the fourth core requirement listed in the Juvenile Justice Reform Act (JJRA)/Juvenile Justice Delinquency Prevention Act (JJDPA)—RED/DMC.
 All members of the EJAY Subcommittee are appointed by the SAG.
 The EJAY Subcommittee meets on a quarterly basis.

 The EJAY Subcommittee, which is staffed by a part-time DMC coordinator, supports and enhances statewide efforts to reduce disproportionate minority contact within the juvenile justice system and provides recommendations to the SAG regarding efforts to reduce RED.
 The DMC Coordinator, housed at the Criminal Justice Coordinating Council, plans and coordinates the RED Subcommittee meetings and provides information and research, both local and national, relating to disproportionate minority contact.
 If you are interested in available trainings provided, please click here.